 If you are not familiar with Ethereum, you are not alone.
 There are many people who do not understand or know what Ethereum is, but it would definitely be worth your time to learn about it.
-Ethereum is changing the world, and that is not overstated, Ethereum has the opportunity to be one of the largest technological advances in recent memory.
+Ethereum is changing the world, and this is not an overstatement given that Ethereum has the opportunity to be one of the largest technological advances in recent memory.

-Ethereum is an open source platform that enables developers to create decentralized applications, also known as DApps.
+Ethereum is an open-source platform that enables developers to create decentralised applications, also known as dApps.
 Currently, most websites and apps are centralized, meaning some person or entity has direct and full control over the application and any data associated with that application.

-For example, all Facebook users rely on the Facebook corporation to maintain the platform and also protect your information.
-Any content you upload or credit cards you have associated with your account, Facebook keeps this data on a server they have complete ownership and control over.
+For example, all Facebook users rely on the Facebook corporation to maintain the platform and protect your information.
+Facebook keeps every content you upload, every information you share, and credit cards you’ve associated with your account on its servers and has full ownership and control over this information.

-Ethereum aims to get rid of the traditional client-server relationship and make it so no one party has control or responsibility for maintaining the data and applications.
+Ethereum aims to get rid of the traditional client-server relationship so that no one party has control or responsibility for maintaining the data and applications.
 Instead, the Ethereum blockchain will be responsible for this task.

 Smart contracts are one of the most promising aspects of the rapidly advancing blockchain technology.
 Smart contracts have the opportunity to disrupt some of the largest industries in the world including banking, real estate, and even how governments operate.

-Smart contracts are essentially a piece of code that is executed automatically based on a predetermined set trigger, or triggers.
-The smart contract upon being triggered performs some action.
+Smart contracts are essentially a piece of code that is executed automatically based on a predetermined trigger, or triggers.
+Upon being triggered the smart contract automatically performs the action.

-The benefit of this is that no central authority can alter the contract or reverse it by executing.
+The benefit of this is that no central authority can alter or reverse the contract.
 Once the contract is active on the blockchain network, someone would need a majority of the network to approve a change to the contract, which would be next to, if not completely impossible.

-You can develop any contract that is controlled and executed by computer code, the transfer and recording of real estate transactions, exchange of financial instruments such as equities or options, or even a decentralized voting platform are just a few of the possibilities made available by blockchain technology, and more specifically Ethereum.
+You can develop any contract to be controlled and executed by computer code such as the transfer and recording of real estate transactions, exchange of financial instruments (equities or options), even a decentralized voting platform.

 Who Created Ethereum?

-Ethereum may be a decentralized network with no central commanding authority, but someone had to create the network, it did not create itself, one of the few things Ethereum can’t do.
+Ethereum may be a decentralized network with no central commanding authority, but someone had to create the network, as it did not create itself, which is one of the few things Ethereum can’t do.

 Vitalik Buterin, a software developer, born in Moscow and raised in Canada, is the mind behind Ethereum.
-Vitalik first took an interest in bitcoin when he was just a teenager, by 19 he had already expressed his interest and ideas in relation to Ethereum.
+Vitalik first took an interest in Bitcoin when he was just a teenager, and by 19 he had already expressed his interest and ideas in relation to Ethereum.

 In 2014, Vitalik was awarded the Peter Theil fellowship, and the $100,000 dollars that come with it, to pursue his goals and passion for the decentralized network that had become Ethereum.

-With the most recent price of Ether at just over $300 dollars, it is clear that Vitalik has developed a platform that people are interested in, making Ethereum well worth it.
+With the most recent price of Ethereum at just over $300 dollars, it is clear that Vitalik has developed a platform that people are interested in, making Ethereum well worth it.

 Cons of Ethereum

 Ethereum has many advantages but does not come without drawbacks.
-The first and foremost concern is that fact that the code of applications and smart contracts running on the Ethereum are written by humans.
+The first and foremost concern is the fact that the code of applications and smart contracts running on the Ethereum platform are written by humans.